 - a prescription medicine bottle label

 Like all mobile apps, NZ COVID Tracer will be updated as new features are developed.

 New features under consideration include:

-- support for older phones and operating systems
+- support for phones running Android 5 and iOS10

 - support for languages other than English